mikaelbr/writings/js-syntax-series/function-arguments.md

 add(argument1, argument2);
 ```

-Not a huge difference, but it might be helpful to know if you ever want to
+Not a huge difference, but it might be helpful to know if we ever want to
 express something like "how about renaming the parameters" in a code review.

 ## Natural Born Dynamic Arguments

-Function overloading is the act of defining multiple functions with the same
+Function overloading is the act of defining multiple functions/methods with the
-name but different parameter lists and the language chosing what function to use
+same name but different parameter lists, and making the language chose what
-based on arguments when invoking.
-JavaScript is a dynamic language.
-As such it
+function to use based on arguments when invoking.
+JavaScript is a dynamic
+language.
+As such, it doesn't have function overloading in the traditional
-doesn't have function overloading.
-This is as function overloading would require
+static programming language way you might be used to.
+This is as function
-a more stricter type system for it to resolve what functions to use (there are
+overloading would require a more stricter type system for it to resolve what
-types in JavaScript, but not a strict language).
-But JavaScript plays on the
+functions to use (there are types in JavaScript, but not a strict language).
-strength of being dynamic and allows you, for good and for bad, to take in what
+JavaScript plays on the strength of being dynamic and allows us, for good and
-ever arguments you want.
-Arguments in JavaScript is by nature dynamic where you
+for bad, take in what ever arguments we want.
+Arguments in JavaScript are by
-can pass in what ever amount of arguments you want:
+nature dynamic, and we can pass in what ever amount of arguments we want:

 ```js
 function fn(arg1, arg2, arg3) {